killboxalpha/nanoreflow/README.md

 * stores up to 30 temperature profiles in EEPROM
 * configurable PID-parameters
 * simple, small hardware to drive loads up to 600V and up to 2A without heatsink
-* hardware can
-  * measure two temperatures independently
-  * drive two AC loads, such as heater and fan
 * could also be used for slow coockers
 * *Please Note*: Requires Arduino IDE 1.5.x or newer